Hospital-Based Primary Care Teaching Practice

 HCA is our hospital-based primary care teaching practice.
 It provides care to over 41,500 patients accounting for over 100,000 visits annually to HCA.
 The appointments are scheduled through the Call Center, which takes over 1,600 calls per day, and took over 410,000 calls in 2014.
 It is the dominant ambulatory teaching venue for medical housestaff.
 Clinical providers staffing each of the four HCA suites include 65 faculty physicians, 145 rotating medical housestaff, 6 nurse practitioners, 15 clinical triage nurses, 6 LPNs, 6 clinical social workers, and supporting staff.

 - Blair Bisher, MHA is the Director of Ambulatory Operations for General Medicine & Primary Care

-- Christine Healey is the Operations Manager
+- Whitney Griesbach is the Practice Manager

 - Marc L. Cohen, MD is Medical Director

 - James Heckman, MD and Julia Lindenberg, MD serve as Assistant Medical Diectors

 - Elizabeth Norian, MD is Director of the Resident Practice at Healthcare Associates

 - Nisha Basu, MD, is the Director of Population Management.

 Mental Health Services

 HCA is unique among Boston's academic primary care practices in its integration of mental health services-MSW counseling and psychiatric care.
 To schedule an appointment with one of our social workers, you must be a patient with HCA.